 Empowering Imagination

-HIGH QUALITY of the films and of the complementary events.
+HIGH QUALITY of the films and the complementary events.
 Relevance of the content to suit different age groups.

 DIVERSITY – Films from around the world that portray different realities.
 Different genres and aesthetics.